Volunteer

 What’s the accommodation like?

 There are several houses here we use to house volunteers.
 The main volunteer house is a 5-minute drive away.
-Volunteers usually get their own room, but it is possible that you may have to share rooms with other volunteers when we have more people in the busy rice transplanting season in May and June.
+Volunteers may have to share rooms with other volunteers.

 How do I get to Ryunohara?